-If you want to give your dog something new, a lamb recipe may be just what the doctor ordered — but unfortunately, the quality of lamb dog foods can be all over the map.
+If you want to give your dog something new, a lamb recipe may be just what the doctor ordered, but unfortunately, the quality of lamb dog foods can be all over the map.

-A Quick Comparison of Our Favorites in 2023
+A Quick Comparison of Our Favorites in 2024

 |Ollie Fresh Dog Food Lamb recipe

 |Click to Save 50%

 |I and Love and You Lamb & Bison Recipe Dry Dog Food

 |American Journey Lamb Dry Puppy Food

 |Zignature Lamb Limited Ingredient Formula Dry Dog Food

 |Blue Buffalo Life Protection Formula Lamb Recipe Adult Dry Dog Food

-The 11 Best Lamb Dog Foods
+The 10 Best Lamb Dog Foods

 1. Ollie Fresh Dog Food Lamb Recipe — Best Overall

 Ollie is a dog food company that specializes in home-cooked human-grade dog food.
 It allows pet owners to select the best dog food, frequency of delivery, and optional add-ons.
-Ollie collaborates with veterinarians and nutritionists to ensure that the food they provide contains all the nutrients your dog requires to thrive.
+Ollie collaborates with veterinarians and nutritionists to ensure its food contains all the nutrients your dog requires to thrive.

 Lamb is the first ingredient; it’s high in essential amino acids and low in fat.
 The recipe is packed with other fresh ingredients like kale, which is a superfood rich in vitamins and minerals that supports a healthy immune system and promotes a healthy coat.